pankajthapa7/Number-game/README.md

 # Number-game
-Author: Pankaj Thapa &lt;br> A simple number game in java language using basic knowledge
+Author: Pankaj Thapa
+A simple number game in java programming language using the basic knowledge.